-Badminton, Korea Open: PV Sindhu squanders match point to lose in round of 32 against Zhang Beiwen
+Badminton, Korea Open: Parupalli Kashyap reaches pre-quarters as PV Sindhu, Sai Praneeth bow out

-India’s PV Sindhu got knocked out in the round of 32 at the Korea Open on Wednesday.
+India’s Parupalli Kashyap made his way to the pre-quarterfinals in the men’s single event of the Korea Open on Wednesday.
+He defeated Lu Chia Hung of Chinese Taipei 21-16, 21-16 and will now face Liew Daren of Malaysia.

+PV Sindhu, meanwhile, got knocked out in the round of 32.
 The reigning world champion suffered a 21-7, 22-24, 15-21 defeat against American badminton player Zhang Beiwen.

-There was more heartbreak for India as B Sai Praneeth retired hurt in his men’s singles opener.
+B Sai Praneeth bowed out too after retiring in his men’s singles opener.
 The World Championships bronze-medallst was trailing 9-21 7-11 when he conceded the match to fifth-seeded Anders Antonsen of Denmark due to an unspecified injury.

 It was a tough loss for Sindhu as she had a match point in the second game.
 But Zhang hung in their and closed out the match comfortably eventually.
 The Chinese-born American snapped a three-match losing streak against the Indian.